ThalesGabriel/message-board/README.md

 ## Functional Requirements

-- [ ] User register with e-mail, password only.
+- [X] User register with e-mail, password only.
 Name is optional
+- [ ] User will receive an email with confirmation of register
 - [ ] User login with e-mail and password only
 - [ ] User need to be able to post messages on the Board (Back-end)
 - [ ] User need to be able to post messages on the Board (Front-end)